dockstore/dockstore-documentation/docs/getting-started/getting-started-with-docker.rst

     CMD ["/bin/bash"]

-The user ``ubuntu`` is created and switched to in order to make file ownership easier and the default command for this Docker image is set to ``/bin/bash`` which is a typical default.
+The user ``ubuntu`` is created and switched to in order to make file ownership easier, and the default command for this Docker image is set to ``/bin/bash`` which is a typical default. ``bash`` is the command line interpreter that most Unix-like systems use, so we essentially say that by default this Docker image will allow the user to directly interact with it using bash commands.

 An important thing to note is that this ``Dockerfile`` only scratches the surface.
 Take a look at `Best practices for writing